MattHuckins/LEMSv2-GPS/README.md

 ## Future recommnendations

-  - remove or increase the timeout duration in the defined GPS location function in the event that
+  - remove or increase the timeout duration in the defined GPS location function in the event that system is deployed in heavily forested area, or in location with robust obstructions

   - NEO GPS: a more efficient and powerful GPS library, instead of tinyGPS++